forwards/website_source/README.md

 ## View Build Result

-**Pull Request**
+**Non-master Branches and Pull Request**

-Preview the result on https://rforwards-auto.github.io/pull
+Preview the result on https://rforwards-auto.github.io/

-You can rebuild the pull request by creating an empty commit or a new commit to the pull request branch.
+You can rebuild a commit by creating an empty commit to that branch or [restart the build for the commit on Travis CI](https://travis-ci.org/forwards/website_source)

 **Master Branch**

 Be careful, the master branch is the production environment.
 The build result will be deployed to https://forwards.github.io

-**Non-master Branch**

-Preview the result on https://rforwards-auto.github.io/draft

-The [rforwards-auto/draft](https://github.com/rforwards-auto/draft)  repo contains the latest non-master branch build result.

-You can rebuild a commit by creating an empty commit to that branch or [restart the build for the commit on Travis CI](https://travis-ci.org/forwards/website_source)

 ## Local Setup